-Attached please find my application for the District I Court of Appeals judicial vacancy.
+Attached please find my application for the Supreme Court judicial vacancy.
 Accompanying my application are my resume, a list of references, and two writing samples.
-I appreciate your consideration of my candidacy and the opportunity to continue serving the community in which I have resided for over 40 years.
+I appreciate your consideration of my candidacy and the opportunity to serve the State of Wisconsin.

-Sincerely.
+Sincerely,